 The Good Manufacturing Practice (GMP) Unit is a flexible space to make cell and gene therapies for clinical trials.

-The growing field of medicine, termed Advanced Therapy Medicinal Products (ATMPs), heralds a new era in patient care and treatment.
-These ATMPs are used to treat major indications that are currently unmet.
-However, as with all medicines, their safety and efficacy must be determined through clinical trials.
+ATMPs are increasingly being used to treat major indications that were previously unmet.
+As with all medicines, however, their safety and efficacy must be determined through clinical trials.

-The GMP unit consists of three equipped clean-rooms flexibly designed to accommodate multiple production processes.
-The scale is small, perfect for early-phase trials.
+The GMP Unit consists of three equipped clean-rooms designed to accommodate multiple production processes.
+They are small-scale and therefore perfect for early-phase trials.

 The GMP Unit is open daily from 8am until 8pm for 48 weeks of the year and can be reserved using a hotel-style booking system.
 Each room has three four-hour sessions per day.